tgvoskuilen/meshBalancing/README.md

      omits mapping of the refValue, refGradient, and other stored fields in mixed patches.
 The refValue is then left set to a section of allocated but unset memory if all the original faces of that patch get moved to another processor.
+A similar edit may be required in the same file near line 578 for the MapSurfaceField function, although errors from this have not shown up in my tests so far.

-Remove the manual loop near the end of the function and use the rmap function with a reversed map by replacing
+     Remove the manual loop
+     near the end of the function(s) and use the rmap function with a reversed map by replacing

         forAll(newFld, i)